feranick/SpectralMachine/README.md

 Inference can be carried out using the regular tensorflow, or using [tensorflow-lite](https://www.tensorflow.org/lite/) for [quantized models](https://www.tensorflow.org/lite/performance/post_training_quantization).
 Loading times of tflite (direct or via [tflite-runtime](https://www.tensorflow.org/lite/guide/python)) are significantly faster than tensorflow with minimal loss in accuracy.
 SpectraKeras provides an option to convert tensorflow models to quantized tflite models.
 TFlite models have been tested in Linux x86-64, arm7 (including Raspberry Pi3) and aarm64, MacOS, Windows.
     To use quantized models, TF 2.3 or higher is recommended.

-Inference using the [Coral EdgeTPU](https://coral.ai/) [tensorflow-lite](https://www.tensorflow.org/lite/) requires the [libedgetpu](https://github.com/feranick/libedgetpu) provided in this repo (note: the official [libedgetpu](https://github.com/google-coral/libedgetpu) is outdated and does not support modern versions of TF). `tflite-runtime` (version 2.15.0 or less) is also required (Instructions and binaries can be found [here](https://github.com/feranick/TFlite-builds).
+Inference using the [Coral EdgeTPU](https://coral.ai/) [tensorflow-lite](https://www.tensorflow.org/lite/) requires the [libedgetpu](https://github.com/google-coral/libedgetpu) libraries compatible with the supported and current version of `tflite-runtime` (version 2.15.0 or less), which is also required (Instructions and binaries can be found [here](https://github.com/feranick/TFlite-builds).
 More information on installation of such libraries at [Coral EdgeTPU](https://coral.ai/).

-Creating wheel pakages for easy installation

 Usage (SpectraKeras)
 ===================